UCLA’s Good Slacker Guide

 - Be careful about posting in the wrong channel.
-If you ever get lost in which channel or workspace you're in, the History and Back/Forward buttons (next to the search bar at the top of your Slack desktop app) can help you navigate.
+If you lost track of which channel or workspace you're in, the History and Back/Forward buttons (next to the search bar at the top of your Slack desktop app) can help you navigate.

 - If you are working in multiple workspaces, be careful to post in the correct workspace.

 - Remember that the linked chain icon next to a channel name (like with the #slack-help and #slack-feedback channels) means that these channels are shared across the UCLA grid, and posts you make will be visible to members of UCLA workspaces other than the one you are posting in.

 - Want to post the same message in multiple spaces?
 Use the “Share” button instead of copying and pasting.